Phil Hay (footballer)

-Phil Hay (born 7 February 1938) is a former Australian rules footballer who played for Hawthorn in the VFL during the 1960s.
+Phil Hay (7 February 1938 – 29 May 2026) was an Australian rules footballer who played for Hawthorn in the VFL during the 1960s.

 Hay played in a variety of positions at the start of his career and was the 19th man in Hawthorn's 1961 premiership side, their first.
 When Les Kaine left the club at the end of the 1962 season, Hay took his place at fullback.
 It was there that he played his best football and finished equal second in the 1964 Brownlow Medal count.